DroidZeroCodes/Payroll_System/README.md

   * You can also search for specific employees by using the search bar.

 ## IT Admin
-When you login as an IT administrator, you will be able to see additional buttons on the sidebar to access other features such as:
+When you log in as an IT administrator, you will be able to see additional buttons on the sidebar to access other features such as:
 - Users (User Management)

-However, overall, we have limited the IT admins permissions as regular employees since already have specific roles for other functions.
+However, overall, we have limited the IT admin's permissions as regular employees since already have specific roles for other functions.
 - _Note:_ This is only temporary as it will be up for further discussions by the users and developers.

 ### User Management